another-ai/manga_generator/README.md

 it will take a while to download the models and launch the Web UI in your default browser.

-to launch again you can write a new file in your text editor and save in in the stable_cascade_easy directory. save the file as start.sh here's the text you need to write in the ```start.sh``` file, you need to change "user" to your own user name:
+to launch again you can write a new file in your text editor and save in in the manga_generator directory. save the file as start.sh here's the text you need to write in the ```start.sh``` file, you need to change "user" to your own user name:

 ```#!/bin/bash```